appml/nano/index.md

     * For Android 6.0 or higher, swipe right on **editor status** will resume in edit screen the last scroll bar position from Markdown preview.

 *  Markdown Preview:
-   * (Experimental) Tap any text after zooming to reflow the text around screen like ebook apps for a better reading experience.
+    * (Experimental) Tap anywhere on a paragraph to reflow the text around screen especially after zooming.
 To resume original text wrapping, zoom all the way out and tap again.
-Note that only the text under the areas tapped will reflow to preserve overall document layout.
-Also note that unlike other implementations, no unwanted scrolling or skipping screen as the text self-wraps.
+This feature is similar to automatic text wrapping in e-book applications yet only the text in the proximity of tappings will be affected to preserve overall document layout.
+The outcome is a smoother behavior that does not incur unwanted scrolling artifacts or drastic screen "skipping" after zooming as prevalent in other implementations and a more natural overall reading experience.

 ### <a name="hacks">Hacks</a>
 What follows are features that may conflict with the core functions of **neutriNote**.
 Use at your own discretion.